▶️ Two Supermoons and a meteor show; August is the month to stargaze

 August is turning out to be a great time to keep your eyes on the night sky.

-If you missed the first Supermoon Tuesday, you’re in luck because a blue Supermoon will appear late this month, and even before that, a meteor shower is worth watching.
+If you missed the supermoon Tuesday, you’re in luck because a blue supermoon will appear late this month.
+And even before that, there will be a meteor shower is worth watching.

 “To see the moon, you should expect to catch it rising just at sunset,” said Tandy.
 “So, as the sun is setting, the moon is rising, and that is why it is full because it is opposite the sun.
 So, it is being fully illuminated.
 So, you want to go to Pilot Butte or a nice vantage point and look off to the Eastern horizon, and you can watch that big bright moon rise through the haze.”